mistakes-consortium/vlc-irc-rc/README.md

 building
 --------

+I've included build.sh, which does all of this, very poorly.
+There's no error tolerance or anything of that sort.
+Worst case, it should at least clearly demonstrate the build procedure.

 I removed the Makefile because out-of-tree compilation was too finnicky and I couldn't come up with build instructions that worked consistently across distros.